What is a trademark?

-- Any individual, group or agency external to the university must request permission to display the logo/trademark from the Marketing & Communications department.
+- Any individual, group or agency external to the university must request permission to display the logo/trademark from Integrated Marketing Communications.

 - Any individual, group or agency external to the university that uses the logo/trademark for profit or commerce must contact athletics for licensing and use a licensed vendor.

 - When claiming rights to use a mark, a “TM” designation is placed next to the symbol or design, and the “®” next to the word or phrase.

 - The “TM” is to be used with all designated university trademarks.